shouldsee/luckmake/README.md

 ## Improvements/Changelog:

-- [urg] add '--pdb' option
-- [urg,perf] multi-worker build.. preferably a portable implementation
-- [sug] adding utility function for gdb upon exception
-- [doc] Add docs/
 - [port] Python is not the best language for writing a build system because of its poor portability.
 I am using python because it is more expressive than a static yaml/json file.
 It would be great if we can write a parser in c/cpp/go to emulate a reduced version of python.
+- [urg,perf] multi-worker build.. preferably a portable implementation
+- [sug] adding utility function for gdb upon exception
 - [sug] profiling gprof
 - [sug,ada] dry run dependency graph
+- [doc] Add docs/
+- [doc] automate README.md generation.
 - 0.0.3
     - added `luck-build --pdb`
     - added modifier syntax and `.M` methods